 Guardianship proceedings are often used to obtain legal recognition of a relationship that already exists.
 Recent developments in guardianship law require that an accurate assessment of the case be made, and that there be aggressive advocacy.

-Our attorneys — Susan Butler, Kelly Giraudo and Tamara Meister — are family law attorneys serving clients in Peoria and Tazewell counties in Central Illinois.
+Our family law attorneys serve clients in Peoria, Tazewell and Woodford Counties and throughout Central Illinois.
 As certified guardians ad litem, they have extensive experience representing children and disabled adults in court proceedings.
 Understanding the court’s point of view helps us effectively represent people who wish to take on the role of guardian or parent.

 We also take the time to understand your point of view.
 We take pride in the relationships we develop with our clients.
 Working side by side with you, we will help you secure the legal rights you need to protect and care for those you love.